 Voldemort, in the meantime, pulled another object out of his robes.
 This time it was Rowena's diadem, and to Harry's great shock, it looked just as impaired as Helga's cup.

 "Since all the Horcruxes are connected through me, it infected me as well.
 And what's worse, the curse has been reverted," Voldemort hissed between his teeth, ignoring Harry's outcry.
 "It's sucking my magic and my soul out of everything … but you, Harry Potter.
-Only you seem unaffected!
+Only you seem to be unaffected!
 I was wondering why is that so, but the answer is rather obvious.
 You were created by a mistake.
 You were not intended.
 The dark magic I used upon you was not aimed to create you.
 Hence, there is nothing to interact with the curse … and that also makes you a perfect cure."

 He placed the diadem beside the cup and slowly turned to Harry.

 "And so the piece of my soul that has turned against me will save me now."

 Harry was just about to pull the wand out from his jeans, when his fingers gave a sudden spastic jerk around the handle and let it go.

 He took one last staggering step back.

 The realization hit him like a speeding train.

 "You brought me here to kill me," Harry managed to whisper over the huge boulder that formed inside his throat.
 "You've been planning this from the very beginning.
 From … the very start!"

 Harry's mind went briefly blank.
 Could it be that he was this naïve and inconsiderate?
 He wanted to scream, he wanted to rave, but all he could do was stare at Voldemort in numb shock, while hating that tiny part of himself that still hoped the man would deny it.

 Now.
 Please now.